HALF DOZEN WEST COAST OYSTERSmignonette, lemon, tabasco 19

 Originally from Medellín, Colombia, Pastry Chef Andrea Correa’s passion for pastry arose as a child looking at photos and cookbooks about desserts.
 After receiving formal training in classic pastry at The French Pastry School in Chicago, Ill., Correa traveled to Europe and launched her culinary career at Noma, a two star Michelin restaurant in Copenhagen, Denmark, named “Best Restaurant in the World” by Restaurant magazine.
 After a life-changing year at Noma, she moved back to the United States to work at Charlie Trotter’s eponymous kitchen in Chicago where she met Michael Rotondo, now Chef de Cuisine at Parallel 37.
 From there, Correa continued to travel the globe, cooking and honing her skills in world-renowned restaurants including El Bulli in Spain as Assistant Creative Chef and Iggy’s in Singapore as Chef de Partie before returning to Chicago as opening Sous Chef at Yusho.
 However Correa couldn’t help but dream about getting back into pastry, and when she got a call at the beginning of 2013 from Chef Michael Rotondo to join the team at Parallel 37, she couldn’t pass it up.

-Whether gathering for an intimate occasion, special celebration or entertaining clients, we invite you to host your event at our Chef’s Table or Private Dining Room.
-Prior to dinner, mix and mingle at our two Communal Tables seating up to 12.
+Whether you are gathering for an intimate occasion, special celebration or entertaining clients, we invite you to host your event at our Chef’s Table or Private Dining Room.
+Prior to dinner, mix and mingle at our two communal tables while enjoying hand crafted cocktails and passed canapés.
 Chef Rotondo will custom design a special menu for your event inspired by local, seasonal ingredients and expertly paired with beverages.
-We offer Three, Four- and Five-Course Menus plus Eight-Course Tasting Menu options for our large parties.
+We offer three and four-course menus and six and eight-course tasting menus as options for our large parties.

-The Chef’s Table seating ten features a window with a glimpse into the action in the kitchen.
+The Chef’s Table, seating up to ten guests, features a window with a glimpse into the action in the kitchen.
 Guests sit down to a custom created table made from locally-sourced wine barrel staves and enclosed by tall shelves with antique culinary accessories.
-Guests can elect to reserve the “Kitchen Table” experience for your group at the Chef’s Table and start your evening inside the Parallel 37 kitchen enjoying cocktails and canapés with Chef Michael Rotondo while chefs plate dishes for dinner service.
+Guests can elect to reserve the “Kitchen Table Experience” at the Chef’s Table and start the evening inside the Parallel 37 kitchen enjoying cocktails and canapés with Chef Michael Rotondo.
 From there, guests will be seated at the kitchen-adjacent Chef’s Table where they will savor a spontaneous eight-course tasting menu featuring the finest seasonal and luxury ingredients, complete with beverage pairings.

 $250 per person (exclusive of tax and gratuity).
 A four guest minimum is required.

-The Private Dining Room seats up to 20 guests and has an intimate, yet lively feel separated from the restaurant by a semi-transparent glass wall.
-The comfortable space features a natural, myrtlewood table. comfortable space features a natural, myrtlewood table.
+The Private Dining Room has an intimate, yet lively feel separated from the restaurant by a semi-transparent glass wall.
+The comfortable space features a myrtlewood table, oversized leather chairs and can seat up to 24 guests.

 For even grander occasions we also offer a complete restaurant buy out accommodating up to 80 seated and 120 standing.